pythoninthegrass/gitleaks_demo/README.md

 git pull --rebase
 git push
 ```
+### Red Team
+* Look for any leaked cloud keys
+* Attempt to abuse the access you get (e.g., can you find any admin passwords?)

 ## TODO
 * `settings.json` leak not detected
 * ~~Attempt to commit `.env` after commenting out in `.gitignore`~~

-## Red Team Exercise
-Look for any leaked cloud keys

-Attempt to abuse the access you get (e.g., can you find any admin passwords?)

 ## Further Reading
 [zricethezav/gitleaks: Protect and discover secrets using Gitleaks 🔑](https://github.com/zricethezav/gitleaks)